-If you ask a lighting designer on how to use recessed downlights, they very often have a different opinion to an electrician.
-The downlighter is a powerful medium that so effectively creates light that they are commonly used everywhere as an efficient source but unwittingly interiors can be robbed of their full potential.
-Uniform illumination steals the sophistication that considered and restrained placement of light brings, the essence of good lighting design and the downlight is the ideal tool to deliver it.
+If you ask a lighting designer on how to use recessed downlights, they very often have a different opinion to an electrician or installer.
+The problem is the ceiling downlighter is such a powerful medium that so effectively creates light that they are commonly used everywhere as an efficient source but unwittingly interiors can be robbed of their full potential.

 Successful lighting design will consider the layering of light, the building up of levels of light from different sources in different positions throughout the room for a variety of reasons.
 It can be described as painting with light by considering these key types of lighting.